 401(k) Rollover in Rock Hill,MO

-In general, you have four options to consider when considering a 401(k) rollover.
+Normally, you have four options to consider when considering a 401(k) rollover.

-If the benefits with your previous 401(k) included company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
+If the benefits with your previous 401(k) included company stock, you may require special financial planning needs when rolling over your 401(k) to a new employer.
 The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if your personal needs dictate that 401(k) rollover or keeping your funds in your previous plan is best for you.
+A knowledgeable financial advisor will help you decide if keeping your 401(k) funds where they are is best for you.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you will pay taxes on the amount received into a Roth IRA as you are “converting” pre-tax money into after-tax money.